-Omitting private schools drops 25% of test-takers.
-This high percentage could bias results if students sort non-randomly into public and private high schools in response to the scholarship.
-In 2004, when program rollout was complete, only 2 of 35 districts had both a public and private high school (grades 10-12).
+Although our primary interest is the population of schools and students eligible for the program, if students sort non-randomly into public and private high schools in response to the scholarship the results may be biased.
+In 2004, when program rollout was complete, only 2 of 43 districts had both a public and private high school (grades 10-12).
 By 2012, the last year for which we have data, this figure had grown to 9.
 We will therefore assess whether the growth in private school enrollment was related to the scholarship program.

-However, all of these private schools are located in the urban districts of Region 2, near the capital, as shown in Figure A1.
-Students in most areas are therefore constrained to attend their local public school.
-As mentioned above, our analysis changes little when excluding Region 2 from the sample, suggesting that competition from private schools does not influence our results.
+However, all of these private schools are located in the urban districts of Region 2, near the capital, as shown in Figure A1.13 Students in most areas are therefore constrained to attend their local public school.
+We later check robustness of results to various definitions of the estimation sample, such as excluding Region 2 or including private schools.